Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Send an SMS message' clearly states the action (send) and resource (SMS message).
-It's specific enough to understand the core function, though it doesn't differentiate from sibling tools like spix_email_send beyond the SMS vs. email distinction.
+The description states 'Send an SMS message', clearly indicating the action (send) and resource (SMS message).
+It is specific but does not differentiate from sibling tools like spix_sms_list or spix_sms_thread, which have different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.